Ticolls/Ticolls/README.md

 🔭 I’m currently working on a freelance job and my personal site

-🌱 I’m currently learning : Node.js
+🌱 I’m currently learning : TypeScript

   📫 How to reach me:
   Mail me at "ticolls@hotmail.com"